Alex313031/thorium/PATCHES.md

 Search Engines Patch > https://github.com/saiarcot895/chromium-ubuntu-build/blob/master/debian/patches/additional-search-engines.patch
   - Modified by me.

+Installer patches to include unstripped and RPATH binaries, with chromedriver and content-shell being added along with an icon and .desktop file for content-shell.
+  - Modified by me.

-- Any other code was written from scratch by me.
+- Any other code/patches was written from scratch by me.